PETER BURGHAM - Profile

 In 2019-20, I completed 3 books of verse and learnt some of the do's and don'ts of self-publishing.

-In 2021, I also revamped my original collection and re-launched it as Bird's Eye View, and finally, in October 2021, I will be publishing my latest collection of lyrical narrative poems, Touchpoints.
+In 2021, I also revamped my original collection and re-launched it as Bird's Eye View, which led to an unexpected and most welcome recommendation by New Writing North.
+In October 2021, I published my latest collection of lyrical narrative poems, Touchpoints.
 For the latter, I'd like to acknowledge my gratitude to York Writers' Group for their ever-helpful analysis and support.

 The picture here is one I took in summer 2015 of Sefton Park in Liverpool.
 Visit the Save Sefton Park Meadows website for further details about the council and housing developer plans to destroy this beautiful heritage.